Blaisorblade/git-filter-branch-msgs/README.md

     --msg-filter 'git-filter-branch-msgs' $your_other_filters_here
   ```

-6. Kill the server with Ctrl-C.
+6. After running `git-filter-branch`, you can kill the server with Ctrl-C.
-7. The server will create a log, named `echo-translate.log`, wherever the client (`git-filter-branch-msgs`) is run.
+7. The server will create a log, named `echo-translate.log`, where it is running.
+Check it for anything amiss.

 It should be possible in theory to use this program without nailgun, but that will start a JVM for each commit, so it is not recommended for any non-trivial project.
 Plus, I don't provide complete docs for it (you need to change `mainClass` in `build.sbt` to `filterbranch.EchoTranslate` and redo `sbt stage`, then you'll need git to use the produced script).
 I could do it if there's interest.